telerik/ajax-docs/controls/grid/rows/drag-and-drop-of-grid-items.md

 Combining the client and server part completes the circle and separates logically each part of the drag and drop process until it is finalized.
 For richer end user experience you can ajaxify the grid via RadAjaxManager and use RadAjaxLoadingPanel indicators.
 Otherwise the drag and drop operation will be performed with plain postback.

+## Scrolling

+When dragging an item within the grid to reposition it, the grid can scroll automatically with the drag operation.
+The only requirement is that you [enable scrolling]({%slug grid/functionality/scrolling/overview%}).
+When configuring scrolling, you may also find useful the [Height vs. ScrollHeight]({%slug grid/functionality/scrolling/height-vs.-scrollheight%}) article.
+You can stop the automatic scrolling by setting `ClientSettings.AllowAutoScrollOnDragDrop="false"`.

+The user can drag an item to an arbitrary element on the page or another grid.
+The originatig grid cannot know about that other HTML structure or its scrolling setup, so scrolling for the drag-and-drop operation is available only within the source grid.

+On mobile devices the row drag-drop and scrolling features in the grid are performed by the same touch gesture: dragging of the content area of the grid.
+This imposes a limitation when both features are enabled on touch devices because it cannot be exclusively determined which one of the two should be performed.
+One way to distinguish between scrolling and row drag-drop on mobile devices is touse a GridDragDropColumn - this way the dragging of the rows will be performed only when you drag a row by the icon in theGridDragDropColumn and on the rest of the content area scrolling will be performed.

+## Row Selection

->note Note that with single row selection enabled (AllowMultiRowSelection = "false") the items will be automatically selected when a drag action is triggered.
-With multi-row selection enabled (AllowMultiRowSelection = "true") a prerequisite is first to select row(s) and then drag to reorder them/drop them over other grid/html element.
+With single row selection enabled (`AllowMultiRowSelection="false"`) the items will be automatically selected when a drag action is triggered.

+With multi-row selection enabled (`AllowMultiRowSelection="true"`) a prerequisite is first to select row(s) and then drag to reorder them/drop them over other grid/html element.
->

 ![grid itemsdragdrop itemselecting](images/grid_itemsdragdrop_itemselecting.jpg)

+## Examples

-Below is a code extraction from the [ relevant online demo ](http://demos.telerik.com/aspnet-ajax/Grid/Examples/Programming/DragAndDrop/DefaultCS.aspx) in the RadGrid QSF:
+Below is a code extraction from the [item drag-and-drop online demo](https://demos.telerik.com/aspnet-ajax/grid/examples/columns-rows/rows/drag-and-drop/defaultcs.aspx):